Advertisers with Advertising Cloud DSP and Advertising Cloud Search

 The integration allows advertisers to track click-through and view-through site interactions in their Analytics instances, allowing brands to see how their advertising spend leads to site engagement and critical business objectives.

-In addition, Advertising Cloud can access the vast first-party data that Analytics collects using Adobe Analytics tags already on site.
+In addition, Advertising Cloud can access the vast first-party data that Analytics collects using Analytics tags already on the site.
 This allows more robust journey management, first-party remarketing, and paid media site reporting.
-Advertising Cloud can further use the Adobe Analytics data for spend and bid optimization.
+Advertising Cloud can further use the Analytics data for spend and bid optimization.

 When properly employed, Analytics for Advertising Cloud blurs the lines between two traditional roles: advertising journey management (the act of sending users to the site through advertisements) and understanding that site engagement through web analytics.